Twisted pair: History

-The earliest telephones used telegraph lines which were single-wire earth return circuits.
+The earliest telephones used telegraph lines, which were single-wire earth return circuits.
 In the 1880s electric trams were installed in many cities, which induced noise into these circuits.
 In some countries, the tram companies were held responsible for disruption to existing telegraph lines and had to pay for remedial work.
 (Note: In Cape Town for instance, a balancing conductor was installed from the telegraph office through the streets and six miles out to sea to fix interference to the submarine telegraph cable from Luanda.)
 For new installations, however, it was necessary to protect against existing trams from the outset.
 Interference on telephone lines is even more disruptive than it is on telegraph lines.
 Telephone companies converted to balanced circuits, which had the incidental benefit of reducing attenuation, hence increasing range.

 As electrical power distribution became more commonplace, this measure proved inadequate.
 Two wires, strung on either side of cross bars on utility poles, shared the route with electrical power lines.
 Within a few years, the growing use of electricity again brought an increase of interference, so engineers devised a method called wire transposition, to cancel out the interference.

-In wire transposition, the wires exchange position once every several poles.
+In wire transposition, the wires exchange position every several poles.
 In this way, the two wires would receive similar EMI from power lines.
 This represented an early implementation of twisting, with a twist rate of about four twists per kilometer, or six per mile.
 Such open-wire balanced lines with periodic transpositions still survive today in some rural areas.

 Twisted-pair cabling was invented by Alexander Graham Bell in 1881.
 By 1900, the entire American telephone network was either twisted pair or open wire with transposition to guard against interference.
 Today, most of the twisted pairs in the world are outdoor landlines, owned and maintained by telephone companies, used for voice service.